smc24-musicgen/smc24-musicgen.github.io/_pages/about.md

 * Leverage cloud platforms like AWS, GCP, or Azure to run generative music models on remote servers with GPU acceleration for scalable and efficient computation.
 * Discuss the skills, knowledge, and steps required to become a generative music AI engineer.

-# Pre-requisites
+### Pre-requisites

 * Students are expected to have intermediate proficiency in Python programming.
-* A basic understanding of linear algebra (e.g., matrices, vectors, and matrix operations) will be helpful for classes focusing on deep learning concepts.
+* Basic understanding of linear algebra (e.g., matrices, vectors, and matrix operations)
-* A basic knowledge of TensorFlow/Keras will be helpful for deep learning techniques.
+* Basic knowledge of TensorFlow/Keras will be helpful for deep learning techniques.
-* **Before each class, students should watch the assigned video lectures from The Sound of AI Generative Music AI Course, covering both theory and implementation.** The specific videos for each class are listed below.
+* **Before each class, students should watch the assigned video lectures from The Sound of AI Generative Music AI Course, covering both theory and implementation.**

-# Teaching Approach
+### Teaching Approach

-The course will cover both the theoretical and implementation aspects of symbolic generative music systems.
+This course will cover both the theoretical and implementation aspects of symbolic generative music systems.

-The course main teaching principles are:
+The main teaching principles are:

 * learning by doing,
 * fostering proactivity and independent learning.